dbohdan/recur/README.md

 recur [00:00:00.0]: maximum 3 attempts reached
 ```

-Because the data are buffered in memory, `--replay-stdin` is not recommended for very large inputs.
+Because the data is buffered in memory, `--replay-stdin` is not recommended for very large inputs.

-### Standard output
+### Standard output and standard error

-The command's [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) is passed through to recur's standard output by default.
+The command's [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) and [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) are passed through to recur's standard output and standard error by default.
-To prevent this and only print the output of the final, successful attempt (if there is one), use the option `-O`/`--hold-stdout`.
+To prevent this and only print the output of the final, successful attempt (if there is one), use the option `-O`/`--hold-stdout` for standard output or `-E`/`--hold-stderr` for standard error.
-With this option, recur buffers the command's stdout in memory and only prints it if the success condition is met or the condition expression calls `flush_stdout`.
+With these options, recur buffers the command's stdout/stderr in memory and only prints it if the success condition is met or the condition expression calls `stdout.flush()`/`stderr.flush()`.

 ```none
 $ recur -c 'attempt == 3' sh -c 'echo "$RECUR_ATTEMPT"'